nuuuwan/news_lk3_data/README.md

 Tips SLPP, Ranil Wickremesinghe’s party and SJB will bring new faces to Parliament

 Cautions NPPers in Parliament will have serious issues due to their inexperience

-Stresses to bring the politicians who have allegations of misusing public funds and resources before the law

-Says he has no intention to defend anyone who has misused country’s resources

-Says Rajapaksas were never appreciated by the Colombo people for their contribution to turn the city with modern infrastructure

-President Anura Kumara Dissanayake is following former Presidents – Ranil Wickremesinghe and Mahinda Rajapaksa – when it comes to reforms and infrastructure development, Sri Lanka Podujana Peramuna (SLPP)’s Colombo district candidate Milinda Rajapaksa said.

 ...